 dad bod father figure.

-Tis the season.
-And by now you’ve probably been walloped over the head by 82,000 gift guides.
-So what’s a few more?
+Yes these are early this year.
+But by now you’ve probably heard the phrases “supply chain uncertainty” and “back ordered” more times than you had in all of your previous living years combined.
+So being early is the name of the game in 2021.
 Instead of doing a highly generalized, throw-everything-against-the-digital-wall gift guide, we’ll be breaking it up by category.
 Gifts for the guy who likes watches.
-Or the well dressed Dad.
-Or the guy who likes to wear suits.
-Etc. We’ll cover all those, and hopefully a few more in the coming days.
+Or the rugged type.
+Or the guy who suits up a lot.
+Etc. We’ll cover all those, and hopefully a few more over the next week or so.

 Shoes – Heritage Boots (Casual)